ryanklaiber/Possible/README.md

 Independence

+1. Interrogative sentences are removed
-During the independence function, interrogative sentences are removed, sentences with pronouns that can’t be resolved are removed, Questions to be handled: names ex.
-Jacob (1) Jacob (2) same name, different people - how to differentiate?
+2. sentences with pronouns that can’t be resolved are removed
+3. Multiple same name proper nouns are to be renamed including a number.
+Ex.
+Ryan Klaiber (1), Ryan Klaiber (2)...
+If there are no stored same name proper nouns discovered during the independence function, the proper noun is not renamed.
+If there is at least one stored same name proper noun,

 Unification

 Methods of unification: same meaning sentences into one, abbreviations expanded, same exact meaning words resolved. ex. can not and cannot - one must be kept and the other replaced with the one determined better, unnecessary words removed,

-Truth

-Truth data is created/updated directly after the independence and unification functions and also after each creation.

 Storage

 The sentences must be stored appropriately in hash tables.
+Truth data is created/updated during storage, after the independence and unification functions.

 Creation